FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Use the `configmerger.py` to update old configuration files into a newer version's `config.ini`.
 You can do this by creating a copy of your existing config to i.e. a file named `myconfig.txt` and including in it the lines you want to keep for the newer version.
 Then, just run `python configmerger.py config.ini myconfig.txt` and all your existing config lines will be migrated to the new one.
 Works in most cases, but remember to be careful and double-check any migration issues with i.e. `diff`!

 # Changelog
+- v0.734 - Over 100 RSS feeds by default (when RAG triggered) and DuckDuckGo searches added as a function call
 - v0.733 - RSS parsing logic streamlined into RAG context
 - v0.7321 - RSS parsing improvements
 - v0.732 - added ElasticSearch RAG function calls to RSS feeds